PixllCreations/mini-comp-bot/README.md

 ## Collecting responses

-ALL response by students with the mini comps will be captured and POSTed to the Bubble DB.
+ALL response by students with the mini challenges will be captured and POSTed to the Bubble DB.
 Currently there is a Data Type named `MINI_COMP_BOT_RESPONSES`, it is updated from `/src/udpate-bubble.ts`.
 At the moment the data collected from the students is the following:

 ```